 Data denormalization can provide several benefits, including:

-• Improved query performance: By reducing the number of joins required to retrieve data, data denormalization can improve query performance and reduce the time it takes to retrieve data.
+- Improved query performance: By reducing the number of joins required to retrieve data, data denormalization can improve query performance and reduce the load on the database.

-• Improved scalability: Data denormalization can improve the scalability of a database by reducing the amount of data that needs to be retrieved and processed.
+- Increased scalability: Data denormalization can help to improve the scalability of a database by reducing the need for complex calculations and joins.

 Challenges of Data Denormalization